Equidistribution and counting of orbit points for discrete rank one isometry groups of Hadamard spaces: Geodesic currents and Ricks' measure

-From here on we will therefore denote the Ricks' measure $m_\Gamma$ instead of $m_\Gamma^0$.
 For la\-ter reference we want to summarize what we know from Theorem~7.4 and Lemma~7.5 in \cite{LinkHTS}.
 Before we can state the result we denote ${\mathcal B}(R)\subset\SX$ the set of all parametrized geodesics $v\in\SX$ with origin $pv=v(0)\in B_R(\xo)$ and define